-1. No one knows how some animals sense a natural disaster is coming.
+No one knows how some animals sense a natural disaster is coming.
 Perhaps they pick up subtle sounds or vibrations in the earth.
 Maybe animals respond to subterranean gases released prior to tectonic shifts, or react to changes in the Earth’s electro-magnetic field.
 Animals of various species seem to sense in advance, in ways that is beyond current scientific understanding, through some kind of deep awareness what is to happen.
 Maybe if we were to listen to our own feet and trust our animal kin we might also learn about the earth without the need to mediate and fetish money - technology.

 - The Murray Darling Depression Macroinvertebrates are a whole collection of bizarre and wonderful creatures that spend some or all of their lives in waterways.
 Some are soft and squishy, some have hard crusts on their bodies, and some carry a ‘home’ wherever they go.
 They look strange and fascinating.
 They live weird lives and many have disgusting habits, including their breathing organs in the same location as their anus.
 You find them in ponds, streams, estuaries and stormwater and irrigation drains.
 You may even find some in your swimming pool!